aj45gh/poe-alt-gem-appraisal/README.md

 A Python library for checking prices of alternate quality gems via the Path of Exile public stash api

 ### Planned features
- - Authenticate with Path of Exile api
+ - ~Authenticate with Path of Exile api~ Done
  - Fetch public stash data
    - Query by alternate quality type
    - Parse response